xempoweredx/websidekick/README.md

 Wordpress Admin panel adding Bootstrap 4, CMB2, Fontawesome 5, and more for extra functionality and flexability.

-## Heads Up

-I use the "Master" branch as my development branch, so to get the latest stable version check out the "Releases" tab and download the latest compiled .zip.
-Feel free to clone, fork, or pull request if you find a problem/have a fix.
-Thanks!

 ## Description

 This plugin enqueues Bootstrap 4.x.x, FontAwesome 5.x.x, and replace WP default jQuery version with jquery.min 3.3.1 for use in the WP admin area.
 Easily edit/upgrade versions & CDN links via WP Admin Dashboard settings.
 It uses CMB2 for easy custom metabox creation (including a few custom fields such as text imputs with icons, BS4 selects, toggles, switches, and more).